albertojulian/mada-driver-assistant/README.md

 # Basic Multimodal Agentic Driver Assistant (MADA)

+The goal is having a driver assistant as complete as possible with only a few elements:

 The only output is speech audio warnings or suggestions.

 Next figure shows the functional blocks of MADA.